 6.2.
 Acceptance by the Independent Courier of the Delivery Request

-Acceptance by the Independent Courier of a Delivery Request via the Application irrevocably binds the Independent Courier to undertake the said Delivery of Goods under the conditions of the GCU.
-The Company cannot require or force an Independent Courier to accept a Delivery Request and an Independent Courier makes any such acceptance entirely at his own discretion.
+Acceptance by the Independent Courier of a Delivery Request via the Application binds the Independent Courier to undertake the said Delivery of Goods, pursuant to the provisions of the GCU.
+The Company cannot require or force an Independent Courier to accept a Delivery Request and an Independent Courier makes any such acceptance entirely at its own discretion.

 6.2.1.
 Confirmation of the Delivery Request

-Irrespective of the Method of Transport used, if the Independent Courier accepts the Delivery Request, he undertakes to the User to effect the Delivery of Goods.
+Irrespective of the Method of Transport used or the Package Size selected by the User, if the Independent Courier accepts the Delivery Request, it undertakes to the User to give effect the Delivery of Goods as contemplated by these GCU.

 6.2.2.
 Communication between the User, the Independent Courier, the Sender and the Recipient